zack-not-zac/Password-Leak-Processor/README.md

 A simple Python script to detect emails for a given domain in a password leak file.

 Takes the format username:password, 1 line per user/pass combination.
 This is the standard setup for most password leak files.

+Intended for use by security analysts to detect any credentials for their organisation, with password obfuscation options for support tickets.